WEAK CLIPPER BRINGS SNOW, 1-2″ FOR NORTHWOODS LESS FARTHER SOUTH

 Your First Alert Weather Forecast:

-March has arrived, and there’s a new weathermaker passing through the region today.
-The Northwoods area will get 1-2″, which will coat the roads and make them slippery by the evening commute home.

-Farther south, temperatures will be mild enough where some rain, or a spotty wintry mix is possible.
-Our high temperatures will reach the upper 30s, with some low 40s possible south of Lake Winnebago.
+Any light snow will wrap up early Thursday morning, skies will stay cloudy.
+Lows tonight will range from the mid teens north to the mid 20s around the Fox Valley.
+We’ll see mostly cloudy skies through the day with highs in the lower half of the teens.
+Winds will be brisk in the morning with northerly gusts to 25 mph, but the wind should diminish by the afternoon.

-There’s a stronger storm that’s going to pass through the region on Friday.
+There’s a strong storm that’s going to pass through the region on Friday.
 The brunt of that weathermaker is heading into the Ohio Valley and Lower Great Lakes.
 While that storm isn’t heading directly towards us, areas SOUTHEAST of Green Bay could see some light snow through Friday night.
-Since the track of this storm is still uncertain, we’ll have to wait a little longer until we can give out a meaningful snowfall forecast.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).